 Backward Goal Setting

 Backward Goal Setting: this article explains Backward Goal Setting in a practical way.
-After reading it you will understand the basics of this powerful personal development tool.
+This article contains the general definition of the Back Goal Setting method, an example of the process and practical tips.
+After reading it you will understand the basics of this personal development tool.
+Enjoy reading!

 What is Backward Goal Setting?